Engin-Boot/pong-stage-AleenaSaleem/Stage0/play-the-game.md

 ## Feature

-Handles game rules and keeps score
+Maintains scores and time for game rounds

 ## Acceptance Criteria